 6th St Callow to Naval Pavement Preservation (Phase I)

-Pavement Preservation of 6th Street between and including the west half of the intersection of Callow Avenue through Naval Avenue.
-The grant funded work includes grinding and overlay, pavement markings and other related street improvements.
-The project includes reconstruction of non-compliant ADA ramps within the project area.
-The City has selected KPFF as the design consultant for this project.
+Pavement preservation of 6th Street between, and including, the western half of the intersection of Callow Avenue through Naval Avenue.
+The grant funded work includes grinding and overlay, pavement markings, and other related street improvements.
+Non-grant funded work includes reconstruction of non-ADA compliant ramps within the project area.